-Students who do not yet have a Masters in the field and expect to acquire an MA in the process of doctoral candidacy at Brown will complete at least 15 courses to receive the PhD.
-To receive an MA, students should have completed 10 courses, including two semesters of the graduate colloquium taken the first year in the programs as TAPS 2980.
+Students who do not yet have a Masters in the field and expect to acquire an MA in the process of doctoral candidacy at Brown will complete at least 14 courses to receive the PhD.
+To receive an MA, students should have completed 10 courses by the end of year 2, including two semesters of the graduate colloquium taken the first year in the program.

 Students who already have an MA or MFA degree from another institution will work with the Director of Graduate Studies to determine how many of their credits will transfer toward Brown's PhD degree.
-The maximum number of courses accepted will be seven.
-This means that students with prior degrees must take at least eight course credits at Brown, including the two graduate colloquia credits in their first year.
+The maximum number of courses accepted from other institutions will be six.
+This means that students with prior degrees must take at least eight course credits at Brown, including the one Graduate Colloquium credit in their first year.